 We emphasize again that our central goal is not quantum mechanics.
 However we also need to stress that "[s]tudents and professionals interested in quantum information sciences need to adopt a different way of thinking than the one used to construct today's (classical) algorithms.
 This certainly presents tremendous challenges, since, for many years, computer science students have been led to believe that they can get by with some knowledge of discrete mathematics and little understanding of physics at all.
 [In quantum computing w]e are going back to the age when a strong relationship between physics and computer science existed."
-[8] Having said all this we also need to point out that we don't consider detailed knowledge of QM a necessity for a CSCI student unless they decide to choose a career in building quantum computing hardware.
+[8] Having said all of this we also need to point out that we don't consider detailed knowledge of QM a necessity for a CSCI student unless they decide to choose a career in building quantum computing hardware.
 Here (as is done in the CS2023 KU) we only promote an appreciation of (and familiarity with) the main quantum concepts: qubit, state, phase, interference, entanglement, teleportation, measurement, sensing, coherence, quantum communication and the main differences between QIS and QM.
-An environment facilitating direct interaction with these concepts is the Quantum Flytrap [2] which self-describes as a no-code IDE for quantum computing and we hereby strongly encourage its use in the classroom and labs.
-We will be giving two brief examples a bit later explaining why we think the use of such an IDE in the QC classroom (at all levels) is extremely beneficial.
+An environment facilitating direct interaction with these concepts is the Quantum Flytrap [2] which self-describes as a no-code IDE for quantum computing and we hereby strongly encourage its extensive use in the classroom and in labs.

-3 Our brains need to interact with something in order to create a model of it.
+&lt;sup>1 Our brains need to interact with something in order to create a model of it.
 As Papert puts it: "You can't think about thinking without thinking about thinking about something."